-- (1) Electronically-filed documents must comply with Code of Civil Procedure section 1010.6 and CRC 2.250 through 2.261. - (2) All electronically-filed documents must be in PDF format and betext-searchable.
+- (1) Electronically-filed documents must comply with Code of Civil Procedure section 1010.6 and CRC 2.250 through 2.261.
+All persons filing documents electronically must 1) comply with any court requirements designed to ensure the integrity of electronic filing and to protect sensitive personal information, and ii) furnish information submitted electronically as provided in Cal.
+Rules of Court, rule 3.1312. - (2) All electronically-filed documents must be in PDF format and betext-searchable.
 Proposed orders in civil law and motion proceedings and in discovery proceedings in family law and probate cases may be filed and submitted electronically as provided in CRC 3.1312. - (3) Except for documents submitted by a self-represented party, all electronically-filed documents must include electronic bookmarks to each heading, subheading, and component (including the table of contents, table of authorities, petition, verification, points and authorities, declaration, and proof of service if included), and to the first page of each exhibit or attachment, if any.
 Each electronic bookmark to an exhibit or attachment must include the letter or number of the exhibit or attachment and a brief description of the exhibit or attachment. - (f) Digital Exhibits as Attachment to Electronically-Filed Documents: Exhibits in a medium that is not appropriate for electronic filing (e.g. CDs, DVDs, USB flash drives) shall be submitted in the courtroom only.
 The submitting party shall be responsible for providing the necessary equipment to view or present the exhibits.